• About

 Neem oil is often blended with a little Olive oil to help in pourability, as it can harden at room temperature.

-• Neem Seed Oil at Mountain Rose
+Neem Oil from Mountain Rose

 Olive Oil (Olea europaea)

-Undoubtedly one of the most widespread oils employed for numerous applications like cosmetics, hair care, skin care and baking.
+Undoubtedly one of the most widespread oils employed for numerous applications like cosmetics, haircare, skincare, and baking.

-• Olive Oil at Mountain Rose
+Organic Olive Oil from Mountain Rose

 Palm Fruit Oil (Elaeis guineensis)